 42 Is there a general scheme of reorganisation or insolvency administration in your jurisdiction?

 No, the Marshall Islands has no such procedure.
-We understand that it has an internal procedure in the nature of an assignment for the benefit of creditors but that it is not adequate to work through a shipping insolvency where worldwide jurisdiction over the debtor's assets is critical to success.
+We understand that it has an internal procedure in the nature of an assignment for the

 Foreign court rulings